Adopting and Providing Services to Children Under the Indian Child Welfare Act (ICWA)

 Notice of a Child Custody Proceeding

 At the first court appearance, the court will order the parent to complete the ICWA-020, Parental Notification of Indian Status.
-If the parent is not present at the first court appearance, the court will order DCFS to use reasonable diligence to locate the parent and to inform him/her that the court has ordered him/her to complete the ICWA-020.
+If the parent is not present at the first court appearance, the court will order DCFS to use reasonable diligence to locate the parent and to inform them that the court has ordered them to complete the ICWA-020.
 Once the parent is located, the CSW responsible for writing the court report must have the parent complete the ICWA-020 and submit it as an attachment with the court report for the next hearing.

 Termination of Parental Rights